DCotterill/halixia-hugo/content/ma/caring-and-work-2232.md

 layout: static
 ---

-Find out what rights you have in work as a carer
+Find out what rights you have in work as a carer.

 If you are already a carer or could become one in the future, and want to carry on working, make sure you know your rights in balance these two important responsibilities.